BobBuildTool/bob/doc/manual/extending.rst

 Extending Bob
 =============

 Bob may be extended through plugins.
-Right now the functionaly that can be tweaked through plugins is quite limited.
-If you can make a case what should be added to the plugin interface open an issue at GitHub or write to the mailing list.
+Right now the functionality that can be tweaked through plugins is intentionally limited.
+If you can make a case what should be added to the plugin interface, please open an issue at GitHub or write to the mailing list.

-See ``contrib/plugins`` in the Bob repository for an example.
+See ``contrib/plugins`` in the Bob repository for some examples.

-Another extension are generators.
-See :ref:`extending-generators`

 .. _extending-plugins: